Uno Terrestrial Paleoecology Lab Members

 Bryce Mitsunaga is an organic and carbonate isotope geochemist who studies Earth's thousand- to million-year climate cycles, specifically how changes in ocean temperatures and circulation drive terrestrial hydrology (e.g., monsoons) and ecology.
 His current research involves how all of the above interact with fire and the human settlement of North Africa as well as the terrestrial Ibero-African response to major climatic and tectonic events (the Messinian Salinity Crisis, mid-Pleistocene transition, etc.).
 He comes to the Department of Human Evolutionary Biology at Harvard via a PhD at Brown University.

 Margot Louail studies the past ecologies of African suids and primates in the Pliocene and Pleistocene to explore the role of seasonality and feeding habits on their evolution.
 Her research mostly involves dental wear analysis and stable isotopes.
 She received her PhD from the University of Poitiers where she studied how teeth record the consumption of resources that could have been fallback foods for early hominins using controlled-fed pigs as a model.
-She comes to the Department of Human Evolutionary Biology at Harvard to develop tools to better interpret isotopic variations in diet.
+She comes to the Department of Human Evolutionary Biology at Harvard, as a Junior Fellow with the American School of Prehistoric Research, to develop tools to better interpret isotopic variations in diet.

 Jonathan Smolen is a chemist with expertise in organic molecular and isotopic analyses, studying signatures of geological, climatic, and biological interactions down to the atomic level.
 Jon is particularly interested in understanding the mechanisms controlling the relationship between climate and fire dynamics of the past.
 He comes from the University of Connecticut, where he studied geochemical records of this relationship preserved within stalagmites spanning the last deglaciation.
 He also works on modeling the clay mineral–fluid–organic matter interface and how it contributes to our preserved geological record.